johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Maize plant ###

-**The maize plant represents the main component of the MPD metaphor**.
+**Modules MPD-M2 to MPD-M9** explore eight characteristic *dynamics* of messianic community.

+> In the metaphor of the maize plant, the growth and multiplication of maize represents the growth and multiplication of messianic community.
+MPD refers to characteristic processes of growth and multiplication as *dynamics*.

+>> *Dynamic* derives from a Greek word, *dunamis*, meaning power; it refers to forces stimulating change or progress within a system or process.

-In the metaphor, the *dynamics* of the maize plant—the unique forces stimulating its characteristic development, growth, structure, shape and fruit—represent and the *dynamics of messianic community*—those unique characteristics that stimulate its characteristic development, growth, structure, shape and fruit.
+> Hence, the *dynamics of messianic community* refer to the unique, spiritual forces that stimulate its characteristic development, growth, structure, shape and fruit.

-Thus **MPD-M2 to MPD-M9** explore eight characteristic *dynamics* of messianic, covenant community.

 ![Maize plant dynamics][mp-dynamics.png]